 - A CPU cluster with 400+ GB RAM and tolerance for 5–8 tokens/second

 …the 70B distilled model is the rational choice.
 The Llama-70B distilled variant achieves 94.5% on MATH-500.
-That’s not a meaningful quality deficit for the vast majority of use cases.
+For the vast majority of use cases, that gap to the full model is not large enough to justify the hardware.

 Frequently Asked Questions